 Lyft Economic Impact Report

-65% of drivers would stop driving with app-based platforms if they lost their independence.
+55% of drivers would stop driving with app-based platforms if they were required to be traditional employees rather than independent contractors.

-Lower-income riders are over 70% more likely than higher-income riders to use Lyft to find transportation to work.
+Lower-income riders are almost 2x more likely than higher-income riders to use Lyft to find transportation to work.

-Lyft riders own over 8 million fewer cars because of rideshare.
+Lyft riders own almost 10 million fewer cars because of rideshare.

 Lyft has been publishing an Economic Impact Report since 2015 to better understand who uses the Lyft platform and what they need and want.
 The below report is based on surveys of thousands of drivers and riders.